 Defining Impaired Driving in the State of California

 California uses a very broad definition of impaired driving.
 Any driver who operates a vehicle without full focus due to an outside influence could be considered impaired.
-For example, drivers may be accused of impaired driving if they get behind the wheel:

 - After drinking alcohol

-- After using certain drugs
+- After using certain drugs (including prescription drugs)

 - While they are fatigued